soleilyasmina/gaia/README.md

 There are a few quick conditions that need to be met before setting up.

 1. All repositories in the Homework Tracker must be linked if you want them to be graded.
 Provide the same link you would give someone if they were to clone down the repo themselves (without the .git extension, e.g. https://git.generalassemb.ly/sei-nyc-pizza/making-friends).
 By the same extension, if you don't want a certain homework in the sheet to change, don't link it.
+1. Your course tracker needs to follow the formats listed [here](./src/services/README.md).
 1. All students must have their GitHub enterprise usernames and e-mails in your course tracker.
 1. You must have a generalassemb.ly e-mail.
-1. You must have 2-step verification enabled.
+1. You must have 2-step verification enabled in your Google account.
 1. You must have a working version of Node on your machine.
 1. You must have a working installation of Homebrew (for `jq`).